 2.1.
 Find the Page/Post ID

 The first step is to check the ID of the page or post where we want to apply our styles.
-You might notice that the ID values are the same as those of the previous step.
+You might notice that the ID values match those from the previous step.
 However, this is not the same HTML ID that we used before.

 The ID we are referring to now is a PHP variable that identifies posts and pages, whereas the ID in the previous approach identifies an HTML class.